-He is also the author of the acclaimed The Short and Excruciatingly Embarrassing Reign of Captain Abbott (Allen & Unwin, 2015), described by Richard King at The Australian as “A piece of political portraiture shot through with an antic, larrikin spirit”, and by the Sydney Morning Herald’s Anson Cameron as “A well-researched call of bullshit… bravely written with the cliff of defamation at the author’s back”.
+He is also the author of the bestselling The Short and Excruciatingly Embarrassing Reign of Captain Abbott (Allen & Unwin, 2015), described by Richard King at The Australian as “A piece of political portraiture shot through with an antic, larrikin spirit”, and by the Sydney Morning Herald’s Anson Cameron as “A well-researched call of bullshit… bravely written with the cliff of defamation at the author’s back”.

 That was followed in 2016 by The Curious Story of Malcolm Turnbull: the Incredible Shrinking Man in the Top Hat. described by Fairfax’s Steven Carroll as “an entertaining approach that transforms familiar political figures, advisers and media commentators into unfamiliar ones and captures the unreal, circus-like nature of Australian politics”.

 Before deciding to write for what technically constitutes “a living”, he was an Adelaide-based indie rock star, which worked out about as well as you’d expect from that description.
 He occasionally goes on radio and television to talk about stuff, and MCs things too.

 He and his glorious wife have two magnificent sons, five nephews, three nieces, and a record collection that has reduced grown men to tears.
 His favourite comedian is Maria Bamford, he will argue at length that A History of the World in 10 1/2 Chapters is actually Julian Barnes’ masterwork, and he thinks that Jaws 2 is an enormously underrated film.

 He also enjoys writing bios about himself in the third person.

 Should you wish to contact him, the best address with which to do so is andrewpstreet at gmail dot com, via Facebook or on Twitter.

 Thanks for all the great stories through out the year.
 I look forward to your wit and delightful cynicism each week.
 Keep up the great work.
 Merry Christmas to you and your family.